Accessibility Innovations and Emerging Technologies Research Lab

-Hello, and welcome to the AMPI Lab website.
+Hello, and welcome to the AI+ET Research Lab website.
 We support faculty and students with making their courses fully accessible.
-We follow the principles of UDL and employ the three pillars of accessibility in teaching — materials & resources, pedagogy & design, and instruction & student experience.
-Current development focuses on research and development for low-vision/blind students in our courses, and work on improving the experience for students with other disabilities is ongoing.
+We follow the principles of UDL and employ the three pillars of accessibility in teaching — design & pedagogy, materials & resources, and instruction & student experience.
+Our mantra is Accessibility by Design where we think of accessibilility as built-in at the design stage, rather than as an add-on or a checkmark.
+This part of our research work falls under the larger umbrella of Access for all.

 Visiting?